 We know.
 Seeing multiple clients on one journey can feel like the route of all evil, especially if you are attempting to navigate a new area.
-Since we love maps and you love a no-stress approach to navigation, our Google Maps route planner will let you focus on what you do best while we do the same.
+Since we love maps and you love a no-stress approach to navigation, our Custom Google Maps route planner will let you focus on what you do best while we do the same.

 Don’t be alarmed when you find out how very easy it is to use the route planner:

 You can do this by either:

 - Selecting your current location, the default setting of the tool

 - Clicking on a location you have inputted into your map by hovering over the relevant marker and selecting “Add to route.”

 - Manually typing in a new location into the location window

 Done?
 Next step.